hyphacoop/cosmos-ansible/docs/Hermes-Relayer-Setup.md

 ## Overview

-We will use a scenario in which one host is set up in the `dev.testnet.com` domain.
+We will use a scenario in which the hosts are set up in the `dev.testnet.com` domain.
 This is an example domain, you should replace it with your own.

 The hosts listed in the example [inventory file](/examples/inventory-hermes.yml) are:
 * Chain 1 host: `chain-1.dev.testnet.com`